moveck-community/moveck_bridge_btk/Readme.md

 > [!IMPORTANT]
 > For people who are using the original Matlab bindings of the Biomechanical ToolKit project, you should read the [Current Limitations](#current-limitations) and [Breaking Changes](#breaking-changes) sections to see if this can impact you Matlab scripts.

+## Releases

+The latest releases are available on the GitHub website.
+You can find them on the [Releases](https://github.com/moveck-community/moveck_bridge_btk/releases) page.

 ## Installation